intel-retail/rtsf-at-checkout-reference-design/docs_src/index.md

 Upon completing the steps in this guide, you will be ready to integrate sensors and services to build your own complete solution.

 !!! info
     This guide does not create a complete, ready-to-use solution.
-Instead, upon completing the steps in this guide, you will be ready to integrate sensors and services to build your own Real Time Sensor Fusion for Loss Detection at Checkout solution.*
+Instead, upon completing the steps in this guide, you will be ready to integrate sensors and services to build your own Real Time Sensor Fusion for Loss Detection at Checkout solution.

+    Certain third-party software or hardware identified in this document only may be used upon securing a license directly from the third-party software or hardware owner.
+The identification of non-Intel software, tools, or services in this document does not constitute a sponsorship, endorsement, or warranty by Intel.

 ### Block Diagram
 The high-level diagram below shows the sensors and services used with the Real Time Sensor Fusion for Loss Detection at Checkout Reference Design.
 The diagram shows the sensors and services, and how they communicate through EdgeX.
 Intel provides the services outlined in green, and you must obtain EdgeX and the sensors and services in pink.